marygeorge/GifTastic/README.md

 Simple app to find your favorite gifs.
 Enter search term to create buttons then click on the button to get the gifs.

-Uses giphy api, javascript and jquery, dynamic html elements.
+Uses Giphy api, javascript and jquery, dynamic html elements.

 # Try
 https://marygeorge.github.io/GifTastic/